Rapid bedside or study lookup of common dog and cat vitals, blood pressure, and basic laboratory reference ranges.

 Basis and limits

-Reference basis: dog and cat quick-reference intervals are drawn from standard veterinary tables and bedside reference values.
+- Reference basis: dog and cat quick-reference intervals drawn from commonly cited veterinary physiology and clinical pathology sources.

 Related